-The modular Diploma in Health & Wellbeing Coaching programme provides opportunities for participants to become knowledgeable about the theory, research and practice of health and wellbeing coaching.
-Course participants can choose to demonstrate in their written and recorded coaching assignments either coaching or a psychological model of coaching.
+The modular IAFPD Diploma in Health & Wellbeing Coaching programme provides opportunities for participants to become knowledgeable about the theory, research and practice of health and wellbeing coaching.
+Course Learners can choose to demonstrate in their written and recorded coaching assignments either coaching or a psychological model of coaching.
 The programmes provide over 100 hours of training plus a distance learning component.
 The taught work for the Diploma is provided by the usually the three certificate programmes, but one or more of these may be omitted where students can demonstrate a sufficient standard.
 The programme includes coaching in particular forms of coaching: life/personal, performance, resilience and stress management.

 To enable successful graduates to become knowledgeable in health and wellbeing coaching and be proficient in health-related coaching skills.
 The course objectives are all of those in each of the modules.

 The Diploma consists of three modular certificate programmes:

 a) *Certificate in Coaching (Option 1) (6 days or 5 intensive days)

 b) *Certificate in Stress Management and Health Coaching (4 days)